Launch the Firewall Template (v2.1)

 - Specify the name of the Amazon S3 bucket(s).

-- Enter the name of the S3 bucket that contains the bootstrap package.If the bootstrap bucket is not set up properly or if you enter the bucket name incorrectly, the bootstrap process fails, and you cannot be able to log in to the firewall.
+- Enter the name of the S3 bucket that contains the bootstrap package.If the bootstrap bucket is not set up properly or if you enter the bucket name incorrectly, the bootstrap process fails, and you cannot log in to the firewall.
 Health checks for the load balancers also fail.

 - Enter the name of the S3 bucket that contains the panw-aws.zip file.
 As mentioned earlier you can use one S3 bucket for the Bootstrap and Lambda code.